The image of sweet little Sarah McIntyre immediately came

 find coverage.
 (Medicaid coverage

-because it is more comprehensive than CHIP and provides an
+is a better fit because it is more comprehensive than CHIP and provides an

 important lifeline to children whose health care needs are often greater than